Ochuko11/Ochuko11/README.md

 - 👋 Hi, I’m @Ochuko11
 - 👀 I’m interested in Programming ans software development
-- 🌱 I’m currently learning Python and Flutter
+- 🌱Web Designer and Flutter Cross-Platform programmer
 - 💞️ I’m looking to collaborate on Programming and software development
 - 📫 You can reach me at odavyd4@gmail.com